zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 # Conclusion

 ## NFT exchanges like OpenSea and Foundation present their NFTs like they are all the same -- And they are not.
+NFTs are being sold like they are treasure, when they really are a self destructing treasure map.